 The band continued under the direction of Fred Bray until 1996, when he retired.
 The band enjoyed great success in this time, highlighted by a week long gig at the 1992 Calgary Stampede.

 In 1996, the band name was changed to Southern Stardust Big Band Sounds to honour the memory of Gordon Southern, and reflect the title of the favourite song of then band leader, John Mackie.
-“Stardust” became the now familiar band theme.
+“Stardust” became the now familiar band theme song.

 The band’s music library has grown through the years.
 In addition to Gordon Southern’s collection, local band leader Capt.
 Ray McLeod and Don Messervey of Markham, Ontario both generously donated their own music libraries to the group.
 Southern Stardust is also indebted to the prolific work of local arrangers like Shel Richardson, Doug Fox, and Jim Brandenburg.

-Since 2000, the band executive committee headed by Peter Waldron, and recently John Person, has seen great success in moving the Southern Stardust Big Band into greater prominence in the Calgary music scene.
+Since 2000, the group has seen great success bringing the Southern Stardust Big Band name into greater prominence in the Calgary music scene.
 Highlights of recent years include the annual tradition of elegant Dinner Dances at the Austrian Canadian Club held each February, vocalist Theresa Wasden’s “Big Band Honeymoon” concerts, and events all over Southern Alberta, even as far afield as Swift Current, Saskatchewan.

-In October 2003, the band enjoyed a great milestone when John Worthington, the “Old-Disc Jockey” on Alberta’s CKUA Radio Network produced a 2 hour, live broadcast of the band, which the band subsequently released as its first CD recording.
+In October 2003, the band enjoyed a great milestone when John Worthington, the “Old-Disc Jockey” on Alberta’s CKUA Radio Network produced a 2 hour, live broadcast of the band, which the band subsequently released as a CD recording.